 They need you more than ever

 Blind dogs can still have a brilliant quality of life, but you have an important role to protect them.
 Your blind dog can still go out on walks, but it’s probably best to keep them on a lead or long line so they don’t lose you.
-Other dogs and dog walkers may not realise right away that your dog is blind, so getting a bandana or lead to alert others is a good idea.

 They will cope!